yawsonsamuel320/drug_repurposing/README.md

 # drug-repurposing

 This is a project to build a streamlit app that will help in drug repurposing.
-Deployed to heroku: https://drugrepo.herokuapp.com/

-## Prerequisites
+To get started, run `poetry run streamlit run app.py`